tmischke999/QA-Academy/Curriculum/Syllabus.md

 - Mock interviews and interview preparation.

 **Deliverables:**
-- Completed capstone project, including a test plan, executed test cases, and a final report.
 - Updated and tailored resumes for QA roles.
 - Participation in mock interview sessions with feedback provided.